Saeb0x/2d-web-games/Pong with a twist (Ep18)/README.md

-# Pong With A Twist Game
+# Pong with a twist Game

 # Game Design
 This is a recreation of Atari's 70s classic pong video game with a little twist where the player is allowed to move in any direction (Up, Down, Right, and Left).